Matheus2212/js-validation-notification/README.md

-data-required-cnpj="Some text when field is empty || Some text when cnpj is invalid" data-required-cep="Some text when field is empty || Some text when cep is invalid" data-required-url="Some text when field is empty || Some text when url is invalid" data-required-function="someFunction(this); Some text when field is empty or unchecked || Some text when function returns false"
+data-required-cnpj="Some text when field is empty || Some text when cnpj is invalid" data-required-cep="Some text when field is empty || Some text when cep is invalid" data-required-url="Some text when field is empty || Some text when url is invalid" data-required-phone="Some text when field is empty || Some text when phone is invalid" data-required-function="someFunction(this); Some text when field is empty or unchecked || Some text when function returns false"
 (in development) data-required-if="I'm still trying to define a syntax here": It will make the field required, only if a certain condition is attended to.
 ```